-Basic Essential Hospital Plus
+Basic Essentials Hospital Plus

 nib's Basic cover offers minimal cover but allows you to avoid the Medicare Levy Surcharge, as well as offering some hospital services and emergency ambulance.

-Bronze Hospital Plus More comprehensive than Basic policies, nib's Bronze policy is designed for budget-conscious Aussies and is the fund's most popular cover tier.
+More comprehensive than Basic policies, nib's Bronze policy is designed for budget-conscious Aussies and is the fund's most popular cover tier.